No matter where you grew up, if you’re a fan of a certain age odds are you remember watching sports on WGN and its national superstation WGN America.

 I had this thing called the Kessler’s Baseball Guide.
 This whiskey company would put out this baseball guide.
 It had a page on every team and its schedule, ballpark and roster.
 It had everybody in the Hall of Fame, and the numbers, the leaders, and the all-time numbers like 714 and .367.
 Those things just became a part of my life because really, that’s what baseball is, the numbers are sacred, much more so in other sports.
 I always wanted to get to Chicago.
 I came to Northwestern to go to school.
 I was lucky enough to land a job at WGN-TV in 1982 (and) did all kinds of sports TV work.
 Then I landed the job as head of production at WGN and as executive producer for WGN Sports in 1998.
-A year later, one of my first big decisions was switching over to Stats Perform and (we’ve) used the company to work with us for all our numerical needs ever since.

-BV: It’s a huge deal.
-For those of us that work at WGN, first of all, you stand on the shoulders of giants like Harry Caray and Jack Brickhouse.
+BV: For those of us that work at WGN, first of all, you stand on the shoulders of giants like Harry Caray and Jack Brickhouse.
 Seventy-two seasons with the Cubs is something that’s unmatched in television anywhere in the world.
 There’s this idea, especially with baseball – and we’ve carried all the sports – that you’re family.
 People bring you into their living room on a regular basis.
 There’s a familiarity that you have with your viewers.

 BV: You have more technology every year and sometimes that requires more restraint every year.
 Just because you have a new toy doesn’t mean that you don’t think about how best it can be used.
 That’s not just a camera or a replay.
 It can be a statistic.
 It can be information.
 It can be just about anything.
 Just because we have it, doesn’t mean we use it.
-Does it add value to our viewer?
-Does it inform or entertain our viewer?
+Does it add value to the viewer?
+Does it inform or entertain the viewer?
 Does it have a frame of reference that they can understand?